USS Idaho (BB-42): World War II

 On 21 March, Idaho joined Task Force 54 (TF 54), the Gunfire and Covering Group under the command of Rear Admiral Morton Deyo, as the flagship of Bombardment Unit 4 for the invasion of Okinawa.
 She began shelling Okinawa on 25 March, and the landings started on 1 April.
 The battle marked the height of the kamikaze attacks by the increasingly desperate Japanese defenders.
 Idaho shot down five kamikazes in a massed attack on 12 April, and in return, a near miss inflicted damage to her port side anti-torpedo bulge.
 Temporary repairs were effected off Okinawa, and on 20 April she left for Guam, arriving on the 25th.
 Permanent repairs were completed quickly, allowing the ship to return to Okinawa on 22 May, where she resumed her fire support mission.
 She operated off Okinawa until 20 June, before departing for the Philippines.
 There, she conducted training operations in Leyte Gulf until Japan agreed to surrender on 15 August.
 Idaho was among the ships to enter Tokyo Bay on 27 August, carrying a detachment of occupation troops.
 She was present during the signing of the surrender documents on 2 September.
 The ship left Japanese waters on 6 September, bound for the east coast of the United States.
 She arrived in Norfolk on 16 October, and was decommissioned there on 3 July 1946.
-She remained in reserve for a year and a half before being sold for scrap on 24 November 1947 to Lipsett, Inc., of New York City.
+She remained in reserve for a year and a half, and was sold for scrap on 24 November 1947 to Lipsett, Inc., of New York City.

-In 1976, the silver service from the USS Idaho was stolen from the Idaho State Historical Society museum in Boise.
+In 1976, the silver service from Idahos mess was stolen from the Idaho State Historical Society museum in Boise.
 Except for a tray the burglars dropped on their way out, the service was never recovered and may have been melted down and sold for scrap.